fbpx

 Insulation workers have a significantly increased risk for developing an asbestos disease or type of insulation cancer, especially mesothelioma.
 In the CDC study, almost half of the insulation workers with mesothelioma had latency periods of 30-39 years.

-Asbestos is heavily regulated now, but there is a chance asbestos insulation still remains in older homes, offices or other buildings.
+Asbestos is heavily regulated now, but there is a chance asbestos insulation still remains in older industrial settings.
 The main risk today is knowing where legacy asbestos insulation could be hiding and following safety protocols.

 If you currently work or used to work in insulation and have been diagnosed with mesothelioma, there is most likely a connection between the two.
 If you have questions about your diagnosis, contact our patient advocate and registered nurse Karen Ritter.
 She can answer any asbestos-related health questions.
 Email her at karen@mesotheliomaguide.com for the quickest contact.